 General Criteria and Priority for Selection of Materials

-- Primary consideration is given to developing collections that support the instructional programs of Pellissippi State College.
+- Primary consideration is given to developing collections that support the instructional programs of Pellissippi State Community College.
 Attention is also given to the changing emphasis of the curriculum and the development of new courses and programs.
 Materials that provide background and collateral information, as well as those that relate directly to assignments and term paper research topics, are included.

 - Materials will be selected if they contribute to the general education of the students and may be useful to students pursuing research topics not specifically addressed in the course outline.

 - Materials chosen will be relevant to current issues and problems.
 Both print and non-print materials selected will represent opposing sides of controversial issues and contribute information from authoritative sources.